Silviumuraru90/RybkaCore/README.md

 ❗️ `Note:` Running the bot with higher trading quantities or lower will NOT mean the taxes - compared to your profits will vary, as tax is a percentage of the trading quantity moved around.
 Profit - taxes report can only be increased in your favor if you run the bot with a higher profit margin, per trade; <br><br><br>

-> ▶️ For Win -> you can run directly the `RybkaSoft.exe` file and start the needed process(es) from that GUI; or via a CLI (no GUI presentation screen) with admin priviledges with `python rybka.py -m <mode>`.
+> ▶️ For Win -> you can run directly the `RybkaSoft.exe` file and start the needed process(es) from that GUI; or via a CLI (no GUI presentation screen) with admin priviledges with `python3 rybka.py -m <mode>`.
 Mode is either of "demo" or "live". <br><br>
-▶️ For Linux however -> you have to grant executable permissions via `chmod +x RybkaSoft` and then still run it via terminal with `./RybkaSoft` cmd, unfortunately, for it to boot correctly; or via a CLI (no GUI presentation screen) without sudo / root priviledges with `python rybka.py -m <mode>`.
+▶️ For Linux however -> you have to grant executable permissions via `chmod +x RybkaSoft` and then still run it via terminal with `./RybkaSoft` cmd, unfortunately, for it to boot correctly; or via a CLI (no GUI presentation screen) without sudo / root priviledges with `python3 rybka.py -m <mode>`.
 Mode is either of "demo" or "live". <br><br>
 ▶️ (Win / Linux) The Telegram Listener (Telegram interactive part) module (which is only the listener part where user can input commands and info. will be provided for each) is to be started by Rybka bot directly when it runs, as a subshell, without any user action.

 <br><br>